mm80843/T3.5/docs/Benef/PBN__Benef_848.md

 # __Data integration and retrieval__

-## Name of the Benefit

-Knowledge graphs and linked data enable data integration, information retrieval, and explainable machine learning for COVID-19 analytics

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in knowledge graphs and linked data as it improves data access and analysis, supporting evidence-based decision-making and resource optimization.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_922.md)